Dicke superposition probes for noise-resilient Heisenberg and super-Heisenberg Metrology: Abstract

 \section{Abstract}

 Phase sensing with entangled multi-qubit states in the presence of noise is a central theme of modern quantum metrology.
-The present work investigates Dicke-state superposition probes for quantum phase sensing under parameter encoding generated by one- and two-body interaction Hamiltonians.
-A class of $N$-qubit Dicke superposition states that exhibit near-Heisenberg scaling $F_Q \approx N^2$, of the quantum Fisher information, while maintaining significantly enhanced robustness to dephasing noise compared to Greenberger–Horne–Zeilinger, $W$-superposition, and balanced Dicke states, under unitary encodings generated by one-body interaction Hamiltonians are identified.
-For two-body interactions, Dicke superposition probes optimizing the quantum Fisher information are identified, and their performance under phase-damping, amplitude-damping, and global depolarizing noise is explored.
-Within this family, certain Dicke superpositions are found to combine super-Heisenberg scaling with improved resilience to phase damping relative to Fisher-information–optimal probes.
-These results establish tailored near-optimal Dicke-state superposition probes as versatile and noise-resilient resources for Heisenberg and super-Heisenberg quantum phase sensing governed by one- and two-body interactions.
+The present work investigates Dicke state superposition probes for quantum phase sensing under parameter encoding generated by one- and two-body interaction Hamiltonians.
+Under linear collective-spin encoding, near-optimal Dicke superposition states are shown to exhibit significantly enhanced robustness against phase damping noise compared with Greenberger--Horne--Zeilinger (GHZ), W-superposition, and balanced Dicke states, while maintaining favorable metrological performance under realistic decoherence channels.
+For two-body interactions, optimal probe states maximizing the quantum Fisher information are identified.
+Their noise resilience and metrological scaling behaviour under phase damping, amplitude damping, and global depolarizing channels are analyzed.
+The associated near-optimal Dicke superposition states are found to exhibit improved resilience to phase damping, for the system sizes considered.
+These results establish tailored near-optimal Dicke state superposition probes as versatile and noise-resilient resources for Heisenberg and super-Heisenberg quantum phase sensing governed by one- and two-body interactions.